Frequently Asked Questions

 Why is an academic evaluation necessary to enroll in CCA?

-All students entering grades K-12 are required to take an academic evaluation through Grace Evaluation Services.
-The admission’s process cannot move forward without it.
+All students entering grades K-12 are required to take an academic evaluation.
 This evaluation will help determine your child’s specific learning strengths and weaknesses.
-PreK students will be required to undergo testing prior to their Kindergarten year.
-A student who had diagnostic testing completed within the last 18 months may qualify for an exemption from admission’s testing.
-The diagnostic testing must include an achievement test in the areas of math, reading and writing, as well as an assessment of verbal and nonverbal intelligence, and be provided to CCA’s Registrar for review and approval.
+A student who had diagnostic testing completed within the last 24 months (about 2 years)mayqualify for an exemption from admission testing.
+The diagnostic testing must include an achievement test in math, reading, and writing, an assessment of verbal and nonverbal intelligence, and be provided to CCA’s Registrar for review and approval.

 Why is a family interview necessary?